David-Arcos-369/Pizza-manu/README.md

 This project was based on a project created by Amir Soltaani.
-Created with React JS, modified to fit my styles.
+Bootstrapped with React JS, modified to fit my styles.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.